Skim by Section

 This bowl can be made with noodles or rice and with ground pork or chicken — your choice.
 Fresh vegetables and layers of flavorful sauces and seasoning pull everything together to create a complete meal all in one bowl.

-This Banh Mi bowl is the perfect choice when you want to branch out of your comfort zone and try something more on the healthy side without compromising warmth and heartiness.
+Ready in 30 minutes, these Banh Mi bowls are the perfect choice when you want to branch out of your comfort zone and try something new yet that's quick and easy and on the healthy side without compromising warmth and heartiness.

 This dish is simple, quick to prep, and versatile.